raspberrypilearning/mystery-letter/en/step_7.md

 ![screenshot](images/letter-gfonts-1-annotated.png)

-+ Click on the + "Select this font" button:
++ Click on the font preview box then click on '+ Select this style':

 ![screenshot](images/letter-gfonts-2-annotated.png)

-A message saying "1 Family Selected" will appear at the bottom on the screen.
+View your selected fonts by clicking on the 'View your selected families' icon in the top right menu bar:

 ![screenshot](images/letter-gfonts-3.png)

-+ Click on the "1 Family Selected" message to open the window and copy the highlighted code:
++ Go to the 'Use on the web' section, copy the text from the <link> box:

 ![screenshot](images/letter-gfonts-4.png)